-The rental market in Malta has enjoyed a boom over recent years – and it looks set to keep gaining momentum throughout 2019.
+The rental market in Malta has overcome some issues and enjoyed a boom over recent years – and it looks set to keep gaining momentum throughout 2019.

 Gone are the days when demand for rental property focused almost entirely on the tourist-oriented, business hub northern towns of Sliema and St Julian’s.
-In 2019, the local rental market is already experiencing a promising shift in demand towards properties located in the central area of the country, most notably in the Balzan, Lija and Attard localities.
+In 2019, the local rental market is already experiencing a promising shift in demand towards properties for rent located in trendiest locations like the central area of the country, most notably in the Balzan, Lija and Attard localities.

-While the number of property availabilities on the rental market remains high, with a variety of property types, locations, sizes and amenities suitable for every budget, apartments and maisonettes continue to be in the most demand.
+While the number of properties for rent in Malta availabilities on the rental market remains high, with a variety of property types, locations, sizes and amenities suitable for every budget, apartments for rent and maisonettes for let continue to be in the most demand.

 Although internal space is naturally still an important consideration, many potential tenants are increasingly also seeking outdoor space attached to these single-tiered properties, such as terraces or large balconies on which to entertain, relax, and make the most of the warm, sunny Mediterranean climate.

-Meanwhile, this new business boom has also had a positive effect upon the local rental market, as these arriving organisation’s foreign employees move to the island and seek rented accommodation.
+Meanwhile, this new business boom has also had a positive effect on the local rental market, as these arriving organisation’s foreign employees move to the island and seek properties for rent in Malta.
 In fact, this influx of expat workers for the iGaming industry continues to account for around 40 per cent of the local rental market.

 Although the high quality of the lifestyle found in Malta is internationally renowned, rental prices locally are still cheaper when compared to the rest of Europe.

-Historically, Malta’s local population has tended more towards purchasing property rather than renting it, but this trend is now shown to be changing.
+Historically, Malta’s local population has tended more towards purchasing property in Malta or Gozo rather than renting it, but this trend is now shown to be changing.
 As newlyweds today begin their property search for their first family home, for example, often their preferred property may be out of their financial reach in the short term, and so they will opt to rent in the interim.